 The Authority aims to provide an excellent level of service to all applicants.
 If, for whatever reason, a candidate is unhappy with any aspect of the service received from us, we would urge them to bring this to our attention.

 Feedback

-Feedback will be provided to candidates on written request after the conclusion of the process.
+Feedback will be provided to candidates on written request.

 Complaint and Review Procedures